Loading...

 Include Healthy Fats

-Incorporate healthy fats like avocado or a handful of nuts.
-These can help stabilize blood sugar levels.
+Incorporate healthy fats such as avocado, nuts, or olive oil.
+These can help stabilize blood sugar levels by slowing digestion.

 Physical Activity